mpdf/mpdf.github.io/what-else-can-i-do/text-justification.md

 <p>If the penultimate line was stretched considerably, the last line may look odd using the same spacing, so maximum values for the character-spacing (<span class="parameter">$jSmaxCharLast</span>) and word-spacing (<span class="parameter">$jSmaxWordLast</span>) can be set in the configuration file.</p>
 <h3>Justification before line-breaks</h3>
 <p>In a justified text block, an inline &lt;img&gt;, &lt;textarea&gt;, &lt;input&gt;, or &lt;select&gt; element which causes a new line, force the previous line to be justified.
 However, a &lt;hr&gt; or &lt;br&gt; do not force justification of the preceeding text.</p>
 <p>This behaviour matches most browsers.
-To allow optional compliance with the bahaviour of MS Word, which also justifies text before a &lt;br&gt; you can set the configurable variable <a href="/reference/mpdf-variables/justifyb4br.html">justifyB4br</a> to true.</p>
+To allow optional compliance with the bahaviour of MS Word, which also justifies text before a &lt;br&gt; you can set the configurable variable <a href="{{ "/reference/mpdf-variables/justifyb4br.html" | prepend: site.baseurl }}">justifyB4br</a> to true.</p>
 </div>
 </div>